Brian-Pho/Textbook-Notes/content/posts/other/planned-reading-list/index.md

 excerpt: "What I plan to read."
 ---

-Here's a list of the books that I plan to read.
-This list will change and be updated as my interests change.
-Books that I plan to read this year are starred (*).
+I plan to read the the following list of textbooks and books.
+This list will be updated as my interests change.
+Books with a high priority are starred (*).

 ## Textbooks